If you have or think that you might have anxiety, this is something you should definitely know well.

 For some people, only one or two symptoms may be present and for others, a whole spectrum can feel true.

 For me, anxiety manifests in an unpleasant feeling in my whole body (especially my arms).
 It becomes hard for me to control my thoughts and imagination.
 It also makes me feel very cold, I can’t even look at food and I have to pee every 5 minutes (I’m sorry if this is TMI).
 And after the initial anxiety passes, I’m left with severe tiredness – so much that it’s sometimes hard for me to speak my thoughts out clearly and… I just want to sleep!
 Of course, I can’t.

 Some of the symptoms on this list can also be felt with other conditions, just as with any other physical symptom.
 If you feel any of these symptoms often and you haven’t been diagnosed with anxiety in the past, it never hurts to talk to your doctor.

-You don’t need to think that you have some unexplained diseases, but – speaking purely from my experience – having a doctor to confirm that your physically okay works wonders for your ability to deal with anxiety (especially if you’re prone to health anxiety).
-And sometimes, even a simple thing like having a vitamin deficiency can result in some of anxiety symptoms.
+You don’t need to think that you have some unexplained diseases, but – speaking purely from my experience – having a doctor confirm that you are physically okay works wonders for your ability to deal with anxiety (especially if you’re prone to health anxiety).
+And sometimes, even a simple thing like having a vitamin deficiency can result in some of the anxiety symptoms.
 A doctor can help you with all of this and you should never be afraid to ask for help.

 As promised, you can get this list of anxiety symptoms as a printable.

 Other helpful reads: